-20.A.
-12.a.
-Eligibility- The policies and provisions contained in Rule 20 control govern the conduct of all Judicial Department employees, consistent with Rule 3.
-All employees, contract employees, interns (paid and unpaid), and volunteers of the Judicial Department must comply with the policies found in Rule 20.
+20.A.2.a.
+Eligibility - The policies and provisions contained in Rule 20 govern the conduct of all Judicial Department employees, consistent with Rule 3.

 20.A.2.b.
-Violation- Violation of any policy and failure to comply with any policy found in Rule 20 may result in corrective or disciplinary action, which may include any disciplinary action penalty found in Rule 29.C. up to and including termination of employment.
-Any violation or appearance of a violation of any policy found in Rule 20 shall be promptly reported to any of the following persons for filing a report or complaint: the person's own supervisor or any other supervisor, the Court Executive, the Chief Probation Officer, Chief Judge of the court, and/or the Human Resources Director, or any Human Resources Analyst of the State Court Administrator's Office.
+Violation - Violation of any policy and failure to comply with any policy found in Rule 20 may result in corrective or disciplinary action, which may include any disciplinary action penalty found in Rule 29.C. up to and including termination of employment.